jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 of intellectual property right protections.
-Microsoft, in collaboration with Fortra LLC and Health\-ISAC, has filed a lawsuit in the United States targeting the illicit use of Cobalt Strikea popular, legitimate penetration testing toolin connection with malware and ransomware attacks.
-The lawsuit aims to disrupt infrastructure and malware using cracked versions of Cobalt Strike or violating Microsofts terms of use regarding malicious use of its copyrighted APIs.
+Microsoft, in collaboration with Fortra LLC and Health\-ISAC, has filed a lawsuit in the United States targeting the illicit use of Cobalt Strike—a popular, legitimate penetration testing tool—in connection with malware and ransomware attacks.
+The lawsuit aims to disrupt infrastructure and malware using cracked versions of Cobalt Strike or violating Microsoft’s terms of use regarding malicious use of its copyrighted APIs.
-Protect Users and Customers, Oppose Cyberattacks and Partner to Enhance Cybersecurity Protect Users and Customers, Oppose Cyberattacks and Partner to Enhance Cybersecurity Protect Users and Customers, Oppose Cyberattacks and Partner to Enhance Cybersecurity Cybersecurity Tech Accord principles mapping index on page 125\.Chapter 6 Collective Defense 0
+Protect Users and Customers, Oppose Cyberattacks and Partner to Enhance Cybersecurity Protect Users and Customers, Oppose Cyberattacks and Partner to Enhance Cybersecurity Protect Users and Customers, Oppose Cyberattacks and Partner to Enhance Cybersecurity Cybersecurity Tech Accord principles mapping index on page 125\.

+Chapter 6 Collective Defense
+0
 500
 1000